Are you looking for a telescope that significantly reduces aberrations that are a natural cause of some telescope optical systems?

 - Eyepieces Included: 26 mm

-Our Verdict: The Meade LX90 ACF telescope is an excellent telescope and a serious one for a buyer looking for a long-term, GoTo setup.
+My Verdict: In my opinion the Meade LX90 ACF telescope is an excellent telescope and a serious one for a buyer looking for a long-term, GoTo setup.
 With coma-free optics and stellar performance for both visual and imaging, the LX90 is an all-round performer.

 Who is the Meade LX90 ACF Best Suited to?

 Intermediate level users will quickly adapt to the LX90, but there is still a learning curve required.
-Serious astro imaging users will find the scope limiting, but additional accessories will bring out its full potential.
+I think serious astro imaging users will find the scope limiting, but additional accessories will bring out its full potential.